 Telephone contact can reduce time and travel.
 It can be a good choice for students who have strong auditory skills or those who benefit from auditory format.
-It is often used for follow-up meetings and as a friendly reminder regarding accommodation needs (ex: testing accommodations).
+It is often used for follow up meetings and as a friendly reminder regarding accommodation needs (ex: testing accommodations).

-Definitions and Examples of Academic Accommodations and
+Definitions and Examples of Academic Accommodations and Adjustments

-Adjustments

 We address the needs of students on a case-by-case basis through the provision of reasonable accommodations that allow the College to maintain the integrity of its programs and services.
 This section provides definition of terms used with academic accommodations and adjustments.
-Accessibility Resources Counselors are not subject matter experts in the programs that are offered at Forsyth Tech, if one feels that an accommodation is unreasonable or would fundamentally alter a course, please reach out to us to discuss.
+Accessibility Resources counselors are not subject matter experts in the programs that are offered at Forsyth Tech, therefore there may be times that an instructor feels that an accommodation is unreasonable or would fundamentally alter a course.
+We discuss these situations with faculty and our supervisors.